AngleProtocol/angle-docs/guides/app-guides/README.md

 # 📔 App Guides

-This section contains guides to interact with the protocol through [app.angle.money](https://app.angle.money).
+This section contains guides to interact with the protocol through the [app](https://app.angle.money) developed by Angle Labs, Inc.

 You will learn how to play with the app and more particularly to: